 Degree candidates who fail to register for two consecutive fall and spring semesters without receiving approval from the SPH Registrar will be administratively withdrawn.
 Lack of registration does not constitute an official leave of absence or withdrawal.

 If requesting a Leave of Absence, the request should include a reason for requesting the leave, the anticipated date of return to the degree program, the student’s name, address, Boston University identification number, and department(s) of concentration.
 Leaves of absence due to medical reasons are handled according to the procedures below.
 Students who are not able to continue in their degree program due to relocation, ongoing academic difficulty, or other personal circumstances may voluntarily withdraw from Boston University.

 Leaves of Absence for Medical Reasons

 Sometimes a student may need to interrupt their studies for medical reasons.
-The University Student Health Services Office and the SPH Office of Graduate Student Life can assist a student who is deciding whether to take a medical leave and advise them about the steps necessary for a successful return.
+The University Student Health Services office and the SPH Graduate Student Life office can assist a student who is deciding whether to take a medical leave and advise them about the steps necessary for a successful return.
 A student’s request for a leave of absence for medical reasons must be reviewed by Student Health Services or its designee.

 University policy requires that a student “seeking to reenroll after a medical leave must demonstrate to the University that the student’s health permits the successful completion of studies.”
 The best timeframe to submit all materials to demonstrate good health will vary based on the desired semester of re-enrollment.